yvh1223/youtube-transcript-processor/README.md

 If you encounter issues:
 1. Check the [troubleshooting section](#-troubleshooting)
 2. Review logs in `logs/app.log`
-3. Open an issue with detailed error information
+3. See `CLAUDE.md` for implementation details and rate limiting
-4. Check [CHANGELOG.md](CHANGELOG.md) for recent updates
+4. Open an issue with detailed error information

 ---